 Skype makes internet calls simple.
 The platform offers HD video and audio calling, messaging, screen sharing, call recording and live subtitles.
-Not only is it a useful platform for remote teams, but it makes the process of conducting video interviews painless, offering background blur features and a live code testing environment for software developer or engineer interviewss.
+Not only is it a useful platform for remote teams, but it makes the process of conducting video interviews painless, offering background blur features and a live code testing environment for software developer or engineer interviews.

 4. Cisco Webex Meetings

 Video interviews are effortless with Cisco Webex Meetings.
 HD-quality video makes it feel like participants are in the room with you, and individuals have the option to customize meeting layouts to optimize views.
 Interviews can be conducted via any device with great features like in-meeting private messaging, screen sharing and recording functionality with automatic transcriptions.
-Cisco is offering Webex for free to support organizations in need of remote work tools.

 5. Microsoft Teams